 Dominic Blais, CEO and Founder

 Dominic Sellers-Blais founded IfWizard Corporation in 2012 and leads the strategic and technological development of the company.
-Mr. Blais has been programming since 1982 and has been a software entrepreneur for the past twenty years.
-Mr. Blais is the inventor of technologies in a variety of domains including big data, AI, biotechnology, embedded systems, communications, and HPCC.
+Mr. Sellers-Blais started programming at a young age and has been a software entrepreneur for the past twenty years.
+Mr. Sellers-Blais is the inventor of technologies in a variety of domains including big data, AI, biotechnology, embedded systems, communications, and HPCC.

 Gary Conley, Director